A-Wattamwar/Graph_Theory_And_Dijkstra_Algorithm_Implementation/README.md

 - The program efficiently identifies odd-degree vertices by counting edge connections

 ## Author
+This project was created in a team by:
+1. Ayush Sachin Wattamwar
+2. Hridaya Amol Dande
 This project was developed as part of a graph theory and algorithms implementation exercise.